PauloOrtizF/predictive-brain-lab.github.io/hpc_cluster.md

 ## Cluster Access

-You can access the cluster both on any computer in the DCCN building or through your personal laptop.
+The system that connects multiple computers together is what we call **the cluster**.
+You can access it both using any computer in the DCCN building or through your personal laptop.
 The important thing to remember is to be connected to the DCCN network through your eduVPN account (if you need help to do this, you can [contact the TG](https://intranet.donders.ru.nl/index.php?id=helpdesk)).

 When you are connecting to the cluster, you are not directly accessing the high-performance computers.
 Instead, you access what is called **access nodes** that allow you to “talk” to the HPC and send in your work.
 These access nodes can be thought of as external computers that you can access through your laptop (when you perform things in these access nodes, the computer power comes from them and not your laptop.
 Your laptop becomes some sort of “screen” for them).
 These **access nodes** are called **mentat001, mentat002, mentat003, mentat004, mentat005, mentat006.**